molan/QuantitativeEstimation/README.md

 # The Model for Quantitative Estimation of Functionality Influence and Risk on the Final Value of a Software Product
-Code for the paper by Gregor Molan, Gregor Dolinar, Jovan Bojkovski, Andrea Borghes and Martin Molan
+Code for the IEEE Access paper by Gregor Molan, Gregor Dolinar, Jovan Bojkovski, Radu Prodan, Andrea Borghes and Martin Molan